 The Variable Part

 The second part that comes after the KEY varies depending on the physical measurement of the slot.

-The x1 slot is the smallest while the largest slot on mainstream motherboards is the x16.
-There is, however, an x32 slot as well, but it is uncommon on commercial motherboards.
+The x1 slot is the smallest, while the largest on mainstream motherboards is the x16.
+There is an x32 slot as well, but it is uncommon on commercial motherboards.

-The biggest factor that determines the size of the slot is the number of lanes it accommodates.
-That is, the higher the number of lanes on a slot, the larger the slot will be.
+The most significant factor determining the slot’s size is the number of lanes it accommodates.
+The higher the number of lanes on a slot, the larger the slot will be.

-But this is not always the case since you can even find an x16 slot with only four lanes too as mentioned earlier.
+But this is only sometimes the case since you can even find an x16 slot with only four lanes, as mentioned earlier.

-This is the smallest slot on the motherboard in terms of physical lanes.
-It has only one PCIe lane and is good for smaller less power demanding expansion cards.
+This is the most undersized slot on the motherboard regarding physical lanes.
+It has only one PCIe lane and is suitable for smaller, less-power-demanding expansion cards.